 Sometimes life throws you a curveball – or you’re looking to make a change yourself – and you need to relocate.
-Before you hit the listings, take a look at these 5 things you can do when buying a Newburyport home from a different city.
+Before you hit the listings, take a look at these 5 things you can do when buying a Essex County home from a different city.

 Visit Your Destination

 If you aren’t on a short deadline, it’s an extremely good idea to spend an elongated period of time in your chosen destination city.

 This gives you a chance to become acquainted with every little detail of that space: the people, culture, amenities, weather, and aesthetics of your chosen city.
 Some people think that one city is the same as the next, but you could be quick to discover that moving to a new city puts you way outside of your comfort zone.

 You want to move to a place that you can call home, and taking a bit to adjust and find what you enjoy and do not enjoy about that city is an important part of the process.

 If you are come from out of state ~ here are some things about the Boston area; from a transplant’s perspective!